 It is a virtual space to group the room members for privacy protection.
 Only room members possess permission to publish or playback streams.

-To allow the other room members to hear or see you, you have to publish a stream in the room.
+You have to publish a stream in the room to allow the other room members to hear or see you.
 Likewise, to hear or see other room members, you have to subscribe and playback their streams.
 Publishing and playing back streams are called streaming.

-a) A user app submits a login request to a room manager sever;
+- A user app submits a login request to a room manager server;

-b) The user app receives a successful return from the room manager server.
-The user app can obtain a destination IP from the return and will publish a stream to a media server that is identified by the destination IP.
+- The user app receives a triumphant return from the room manager server.
+The user app can obtain a destination IP from the return and publish a stream to a media server identified by the destination IP.

-c) The user app submits a login request to a heart-beat server that can maintain a heartbeat testing even if the user app gets disconnected later.
+- The user app submits a login request to a heartbeat server that can maintain heartbeat testing even if the user app gets disconnected later.

-d) The user app receives a successful return from the heart-beat server.
+- The user app receives a triumphant return from the heart-beat server.

-a) A user app submits a login request to a room manager sever;
+- A user app submits a login request to a room manager server;

-c) The room manager sever submits a login request to a heart-beat server on behalf of the user app.
+- The room manager server submits a login request to a heart-beat server on behalf of the user app.

-b) The room manager sever receives a successful return from a heart-beat server on behalf of the user app.
+- The room manager server receives a triumphant return from a heart-beat server on behalf of the user app.

-d) The user app receives a successful return from the room manager sever.
+- The user app receives a triumphant return from the room manager sever.

 After the change, it will take about 180 milliseconds on average.